Rush Limboy, EIB Network, and the Limboy Institute for Advanced Conservative Studies.

 Wasn't long after that I felt betrayed, and I regret what I said at the time.

-Oh well, I guess cleansing the soul.
+Oh, well, I guess cleansing the soul healthy.

-Duke is another quote here from Ned Kennington, the former Duke Prof. Duke is populated by a faculty that is very socially conscious.
+Duke is another quote here from Ned Kennington, the former Duke prof. Duke is populated by a faculty that is very socially conscious.

 I think I am guilty of that.